Briary Energy: Your one-stop shop for accurate SBEM calculations

 - We will supply your Energy Performance Certificates (EPCs) free of charge.

 - Our staff are all accredited experts, highly experienced in their field.

 - We can offer cost-effective neutral advice on how to increase the energy efficiency of your property.

 - We take pride in having a fully trained team of professionals, dedicated to helping you meet your deadlines.
 We will keep you up to speed throughout the process.
 If it suits you, we are always willing to engage directly with your Building Control Office or Design Team.

 - Our assessors are CIBSE qualified to Level 5.
 This means we are qualified to carry out SBEM calculations on the most complex projects — those which incorporate, for example, atriums and complicated ventilation systems.

 DSM software is designed to calculate data for new build commercial properties.
 It is also highly accurate and takes account of other external factors capable of impacting on energy consumption.

 DSM software comes into play with large scale complex constructions such as airports, shopping centres, or sky-scrapers.
 But the software can prove very useful for those customers who want a more detailed analysis for their intended non-domestic project.

-In commercial buildings we use Dynamic Simulation Modelling (DSM) to provide a much more detailed and accurate assessment using a 3D model of your building.
+In commercial buildings we use Dynamic Simulation Modelling (DSM) to provide much more detailed and accurate SBEM and SAP calculations using a 3D model of your building.
 This model enables us to analyse: